Image of two women holding mugs and walking down a hallway together

 In the UAE, economic growth is projected to slow in 2023 compared to 2022 due to factors such as a decline in global economic activity, stagnant oil production, and tightening financial conditions.
 Following tighter OPEC+ production quotas, oil GDP is projected to grow by 2% in 2023 and increase to 2.8% and 3% in 2024 and 2025, respectively.
 Inflation rates are expected to remain subdued at around 3.4% in 2023 due to a stronger U.S. dollar, tighter monetary policy, and falling global commodity prices.
 Following a period of cooling down, the labor market in the UAE is displaying indications of stability, as year-over-year hiring has decreased by only 17.8%.

-In Saudi Arabia, economic growth is projected to slow down from 8.7% in 2022 to 2.9% in 2023.
+In Saudi Arabia, economic growth is projected to slow significantly from 8.7% in 2022 to 2.9% in 2023.
 Stagnant oil production, as Saudi Arabia adheres to OPEC+ production quotas, will limit oil sector growth.
 However, the strong oil price backdrop will support credit growth and mitigate the impact of tighter monetary conditions on consumption.
 Non-oil sectors are expected to grow by 4.1%, offsetting the slower growth in the oil sector.
 The combination of a relatively strong U.S. dollar, restrictive monetary policy, and controlled domestic fuel prices will keep inflation subdued at 2.4%.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++